 Are Traditional Crowns Better Than Same Day Crowns?

 Generally speaking, both methods produce similar results thanks to the level of training and experience Dr. Powell’s team applies when using the highly sophisticated technology.
 While this crown-producing capability has been available for decades, Dr. Powell waited to utilize it for his patients until the results could match what he felt would be produced by his team and trusted laboratory partners.
-Something else to consider besides the convenience is the comfort factor.
-Having a temporary crown can oftentimes be irritating to the gums and will increase your risk of decay because the area is exposed to food and bacteria.
-Same day crowns reduce these risks by fitting better and sealing any exposed areas.

 Do Same Day Crowns Cost More?